-Sports: Primary are alpine skiing, nordic skiing, snowboarding, freeskiing, freestyle skiing.
-Fall and spring sports are soccer, cross-country running, skateboarding, cycling, mountain biking, golf, lacrosse, tennis
+Sports: Primary are Alpine skiing, Nordic skiing, Snowboarding, Freestyle skiing, and Freeskiing.
+Fall and spring sports are soccer, cross-country running, cycling, mountain biking, golf, lacrosse, and tennis.

 Grades: 7 to PG

 Scholarships: Financial aid may be available to student athletes who demonstrate financial need.
-Because the financial aid program is limited, student-athletes are encouraged to apply before March 15.
-For questions regarding financial aid, please visit https://www.gosms.org/tuitionandfinancialaid.
+Because the financial aid program is limited.
+For questions regarding financial aid, please visit gosms.org/admissions/tuition-financial-aid.

 Head of School: Christopher G. Kaltsas

-The strength and rigor of the SMS academic program is reflected in the consistent acceptance of our graduates to top colleges, including Boston College, Brown University, Cornell University, Dartmouth College, Harvard University, Middlebury College and Williams College.
+Academics and Overview: The strength and rigor of the SMS academic program is reflected in the consistent acceptance of our graduates to top colleges throughout the country.
 The teaching faculty at SMS is unparalleled, with 70 percent of our teaching staff holding advanced degrees.
 Individually, they are world-class athletes, physicists, linguists, historians, artists, and professional writers.
 Stratton Mountain School offers a rich environment — one that is intellectually challenging both in and out of the classroom.
-During their years at SMS, our student athletes learn to demand excellence from themselves, to balance high expectations, and to maintain a rigorous schedule.
-Small classes emphasize the dynamic learning environment, ensuring each student athlete receives the attention he or she deserves.
+During their years at SMS, our student-athletes learn to demand excellence from themselves, to balance high expectations, and to maintain a rigorous schedule.
+Small classes emphasize the dynamic learning environment, ensuring each student-athlete receives the attention he or she deserves.
 During the winter, the academic schedule is purposely constructed to cater to the aspiring world-class athlete without diminishing academics.
 In 2014-15, SMS opened the Patti Kaltsas Education, Arts & Student Center and the Air Awareness Center.
 The main academic building houses science labs, 12 classrooms, and a library.
 The new Student Center has an auditorium, common areas, art classrooms, gallery space, game rooms and student gathering spaces.

-Since 1972, Stratton Mountain School (SMS) has provided an integrated academic and athletic program that supports physical, mental, and emotional growth in our student athletes.
-Our unique approach ensures that SMS student athletes participate in a rigorous, college-preparatory education while pursuing national and international competition.
-Our college placement is among the best in the country with the class of 2014 being accepted to Boston College, Brown University, Dartmouth College, Johns Hopkins University, Middlebury College and Williams College, among many others.
+Since 1972, Stratton Mountain School (SMS) has provided an integrated academic and athletic program that supports physical, mental, and emotional growth in our student-athletes.
+Our unique approach ensures that SMS student-athletes participate in a rigorous, college-preparatory education while pursuing national and international competition.
+Our college placement is among the best in the country with frequent acceptances at the following institutions: Bates College, Boston College, Brown University, Colby College, Cornell University, Dartmouth College, Harvard University, Middlebury College, Skidmore College, Smith College, St. Lawrence University, the University of Colorado, the University of Denver, the University of New Hampshire, the University of Vermont, and Williams College, among many others.